-At the date of authorisation of these financial statements there were standards and interpretations in issue but not yet effective, which have not yet been applied in these financial statements.
+At the date of authorisation of these Regulatory Accounts there were standards and interpretations in issue but not yet effective, which have not yet been applied in these financial statements.
 The directors consider that the following may be relevant to the Company in future periods.

-IAS 1 Presentation of Financial Statements - "Amendments to IAS 1" IAS 23 Borrowing Costs - "Amendments to IAS 23" IFRIC 18 Customer Contributions IFRS 7 Financial Instruments: Disclosures - "Amendments to IFRS 7"
+IAS 1 Presentation of Financial Statements - Amendments to IAS 1 IFRIC 12 Service Concession Arrangements IFRIC 18 IAS 18 Revenue: Customer Contributions (Transfer of Assets from Customers) IFRS 7 Financial Instruments: Disclosures - Amendments to IFRS 7 IFRS 8 Operating Segments

-The directors anticipate that the adoption of the amendments to IAS 1 and IFRIC 18 in future periods will have no material impact on the financial statements of the Company.
+The directors anticipate that the adoption of the amendments to IAS 1, IFRIC 12, and IFRS 8 in future periods will have no material impact on the Regulatory Accounts of the Company.
 The amendments to IFRS 7 require enhanced disclosures about fair value measurement and liquidity risk.
-The amendments to IAS 23, Borrowing Costs, will be adopted from its effective date of 1 January 2009.
-From this date, borrowing costs will be capitalised in line with the revised standard.
-The impact of the adoption of IAS 23 in the Company's 2009 financial statements is expected to be approximately £0.6m.
+The directors are currently reviewing the potential impact of IFIRC 18 on the Regulatory Accounts of the Company in future periods.